SPSS – Statistical Package for Social Sciences

 Quantitative Results

 There are several other packages in the market which are strong competition to SPSS in terms of functionality.
 Despite being a powerful software, SPSS is not without its shortcomings.
-For instance, when it comes to time series analysis, SPSS offers limited capabilities.
+For instance, when it comes to time series analysis, it offers limited capabilities.
 Similarly, MATLAB is a powerful mathematical package used where programming needs are extensive.

 SPSS vs. SAS